Model View Definition (MVD) - An Introduction

 MVDs Today

 For a long time, everyone could create their own MVD and approach software vendors to implement it.
 This created a situation with several MVDs that have been created are not interoperable with each other, and need additional efforts for implementation in Software tools.
-Software that supports example 1 (Reference View) cannot automatically support example 2 (Precast).
-Software tools need to update and extend their code to support multiple MVDs.

-• Coordination view (IFC 2x3 & Reference View (IFC 4.*)
+• Coordination view (IFC 2x3)

-• Alignment based Reference View (IFC 4.3)
+• Alignment View (IFC 4.3)